 Situated about 5 miles north of Sligo Town, Rosses Point is a seaside village & holiday resort with a strong maritime tradition.
-Sea Shanty Medley from Home Free Click Below:

-best known as the holiday home and childhood Paradise of the Yeats brothers, William and Jack.
+The village is perhaps SHIP best known as the holiday home and childhood Paradise of the Yeats brothers, William and Jack.

-and character of Rosses Point helped fire the young boy's imagination and artistic talents with a lifelong expression.
+The enchanting atmosphere HELM and character of Rosses Point helped fire the young boy's imagination and artistic talents with a lifelong expression.

 The tales of daring seamen, smugglers, ships and pirates were all for real!
-Add to this, breathtaking scenes of land, sea & mountain - the Yeats brothers were in the
+Add to this, breathtaking scenes of land, sea & mountain - the Yeats brothers were in the midst of a special place and they knew it!

 The activities of secret oath-bound gangs of smugglers was the subject of an 1820 public enquiry in Sligo.
 The smugglers were well equipped and confrontation with the authorities had led to armed clashes.